romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which default labels are applied to a self-hosted agent in GitHub Actions?
+Q: Which default labels are applied to a self-hosted agent in GitHub Actions?
 <details><summary>Show the answer</summary><p>

 - **CPU architecture: x64, ARM, or ARM64**